dalealleshouse/raiding-react/README.md

 > [Answers](Q3.md)

 > #### Exercise 6:
-> 1. Convert the state-container application to a `Redux` application viw the
+> 1. Convert the state-container application to a `Redux` application via the:
 >       following two steps
 >       * Navigate to the `state-container` directory and run the following
 >           command.
 >       ```bash
 >       npm i --save redux
 >       ```
+>       * Change the import at the top of the 'StateContainer.js` file.
+>       ```javascript
+>       // this line
+>       import {createStore} from './Store';
+>       // become this line
+>       import {createStore} from 'redux';
+>       ```
+> 2. Run the application and marvel at your genius.

 There are no pros and cons listed in this section because it's not advisable to build a custom state container.
 This section is meant to merely convey the concept about how `React` works under the hood.

+### React-Redux
+As demonstrated in the previous section, `Redux` on its own is fairly simple.
+Unfortunately, the complexity level swells as the number of reducers and actions increase. `React-Redux` is a package that attempts to assuage the complexity.
+The trade off is that many mechanisms become opaque making it especially difficult for uninitiated developers to navigate.
+It's highly recommended that developers have a good grasp on `React` and `Redux` before trying to use `React-Redux`.

+The main service provided by `React-Redux` is to connect components to the application state.

+- provider
+- connect
+  - mapStateToProps
+  - mapDispatchToProps

 # WIP - All text below this point is a work in progress

-### Redux

 ### Unstated

-Abstraction on top of Model-View-Intent that encapsulates the model and update components.

-Methods
-- getState() - returns application state
-- dispatch() - applies an intent to the state
-- subscribe() - registers a callback to be called when the state changes

 ### `Redux`